cutwater/FlaskWorkshop/docs/installation.rst

 **Virtualenv** is probably what you want to use during development.

-Most Linux distributions provide a package for virtualenv.
+Most GNU/Linux distributions provide a package for virtualenv.
 For example, Ubuntu users can install it with this command::

     $ sudo apt-get install python-virtualenv